Mak2006/gcp-cloud-labs/Lab 2 Recommend Products using ML with Cloud SQL and Dataproc.md

-# Lab 2 - # Recommend Products using ML with Cloud SQL and Dataproc
+# Lab 2 - Recommend Products using ML with Cloud SQL and Dataproc
+These are notes taken as part of the course " Google Cloud Platform Big Data and Machine Learning Fundamentals" And was practiced with Qwiklabs.

+Here, we use Cloud SQL to store